 The best place to start is by filling out a Free Application for Federal Student Aid (also known as the FAFSA).
 After you submit the FAFSA (need help filling it out?
-Check out our FAFSA guide), you’ll eventually receive award letters from the individual colleges where you applied and were accepted.
+Check out our FAFSA guide), you’ll eventually receive financial award letters from the individual colleges where you applied and were accepted.

 1. What happens between filing the FAFSA and getting your award letter.

 The U.S. Department of Education will need to process your FAFSA application, which can take anywhere from a few days to a few weeks.
 For faster processing, you’ll want to file your FAFSA online as soon as it’s available for your academic year.
 Once your FAFSA is processed, your information is automatically sent to the school(s) you listed on the FAFSA in the form of an Institutional Student Information Record (ISIR).
 At the same time, you’ll also receive a Student Aid Report (SAR), which summarizes the information your provided on your FAFSA and confirms what was sent to the schools in the ISIR (note – the SAR isn’t your award letter).
 As soon as you receive it, make sure the information on your SAR is accurate.
 If it’s not, follow the steps at studentaid.ed.gov to correct the problem right away.
 If it is correct, just save the SAR for your records.

 The individual award letter from each school with your specific financial aid offer will be sent after the school receives your ISIR from the U.S. Department of Education and your entrance application from you.
 The exact timing varies, but award letters usually start arriving anywhere from mid-January to early April.